-Home office storage is key to having functional work space that you will (most of the) feel productive in.
+Home office storage is key to having functional work space that you will (most of the time) feel productive in.
 So, whether it's a whole room, or just a small home office in a nook in the living room, keeping this space tidy is crucial.
-We've put together some practical, but still stylish, home office storage ideas to guarantee a tidy desk and a tidy-ish mind.
+We've put together some practical, but stylish home office storage ideas to guarantee a tidy desk and a tidy-ish mind.

 Designing a completely new home office?
 Check our our guide for more advice.